Corporate Governance Guidelines

 B. Independent Lead Director

 The Board will designate an independent, non-employee director as Lead Director, who shall be identified as such in the Company’s annual proxy statement.
 The duties of the Lead Director will include chairing executive sessions of the Board, serving as the principal liaison between the Chairman and the independent directors, consulting with the Chairman concerning information sent to the Board, meeting agendas and schedules for the Board, and ensuring that he or she is available for consultation and direct communication with stockholders, if requested.
-The Lead Director has the authority to call meetings of the independent directors.
+The Lead Director has the authority to call informal meetings of the independent directors.

 C. Board Meetings